Risk Management, Data Gathering, Recordkeeping, and Document Control

 Data sourceWhat it can showLimitation

-Inspection reportsCurrent hazards and correction statusQuality depends on field review
+Inspection reportsCurrent hazards and correction statusQuality depends on real field review

-Near missesWeak controls before injury occursUnderreported if blame culture exists
+Near missesWeak controls before injury occursUnderreported in a blame culture

 Training recordsWho received required instructionDoes not prove competence alone

-Exposure monitoringAir, noise, or chemical exposureMust match task and conditions
+Exposure monitoringAir, noise, or chemical levelsMust match the task and conditions

-Corrective action logClosure and repeat issuesNeeds verification, not just entries
+Corrective-action logClosure and repeat issuesNeeds field verification, not just entries

-Good data is specific, timely, and connected to conditions.
-A note that says housekeeping poor is less useful than debris blocking east stair landing, subcontractor X, corrected at 1400, verified by foreman.
-Photos, measurements, dates, times, locations, crew names, equipment IDs, weather, and control status improve usefulness.
+Good data is specific and timely.
+Housekeeping poor is less useful than debris blocking east stair landing, Sub X, corrected 1400, verified by foreman.
+Photos, measurements, dates, locations, crew names, equipment IDs, and weather all add value.

 Recordkeeping